Skip to main content

 hamtrax auth panic-revoke

-This calls the same revoke endpoint the web app uses against the currently configured key.
+To revoke, use the web app at any time -- useful for emergency revocation from your phone if your laptop is stolen.
 The server marks the key with revokedAt = now, revokedReason = 'user'; subsequent requests return HTTP 401 {"error": "key_revoked"} and the CLI exits with code 3.
+See Security.

 tip